georgercarder/gdb/README.md

 this need.
 Configuration is fast, the interface is simple, and the great performance has it's basis in throroughly-vetted and trusted primitives.

-Here what typical use of `gdp` looks like:
+Here is what typical use of `gdp` looks like:

 ```
 # gdp pbs
 ```

-The above snippit triggers each member from your fleet of machines to:
+The above example snippit triggers each member from your fleet of machines to:

   -- pull from your project's git

   -- build the project's executable

   -- start the executable

 So Simple!
 Enjoy!